 “It’s been a blessing to the finance function implementing Anaplan,” said Wilson.
 “Rather than sitting there on a quarterly or annual basis and saying, ‘Okay, how is the world different today than to whenever I last did it?’ we are updating it in real time.
 We are seeing the impacts of the change in the business real time, and because we have built an integrated three-year model, those changes are being cascaded forward.”

 The power of being able to effectively and accurately model the impact of day-to-day business changes and their impact on the future of the business has made a significant impact on how the organization views the planning process and its opportunities.

-One of the quick wins the team saw from implementing Anaplan was increased transparency into the most effective use of their labour pool.
+One of the quick wins the team saw from implementing Anaplan was increased transparency into the most effective use of their labor pool.

-“Where it’s added the greatest benefit in the short term is us understanding our labour deployment,” said Wilson.
-“Historically, because it was just one of a thousand variables in a spreadsheet.
-We never really dug deep into how much labour we should have deployed in our stores at what time.
-But because Anaplan handles data so seamlessly, we were able to build it up from its KPIs and actually identify, from a product basis, how much labour we need rather than simply looking at a fixed percentage and saying a store should operate on this percentage.
-So you should find an EAT nearby that has faster queue times, better service, all because Anaplan knows how much labour should be there.”
+“Where it’s added the greatest benefit in the short term is us understanding our labor deployment,” said Wilson.
+“Historically, because it was just one of a thousand variables in a spreadsheet, we never really dug deep into how much labor we should have deployed in our stores at what time.
+But because Anaplan handles data so seamlessly, we were able to build it up from its KPIs and actually identify, from a product basis, how much labor we need rather than simply looking at a fixed percentage and saying a store should operate on this percentage.
+So you should find an EAT nearby that has faster queue times, better service, all because Anaplan knows how much labor should be there.”